kubeflow/website/content/en/docs/external-add-ons/_index.md

 weight = 30
 +++

-{{% alert title="Warning" color="warning" %}}
+{{% alert title="Add-On Ownership" color="warning" %}}
-These projects are NOT owned or maintained by the Kubeflow project.
+These add-ons are <strong>not owned or maintained</strong> by the Kubeflow project, they are developed and supported by their respective maintainers.
-The Kubeflow community does not provide support for these add-ons, and makes no guarantees about their quality or reliability.
 {{% /alert %}}